JennEYoon/learn-mldl/dlai/dlai-class2/readme.md

 ### Tasks Next:

  * Download files for all of class 2.
-   - Downloaded week 5, week 6.
+   - Downloaded week 5, week 6, week 7 - DONE.
  * Setup CoLab environment to run Coursera Notebook.
  * Also setup Ubuntu Linux environment on my laptop.